 The U.S. National Committee for the International Union for Quaternary Research (USNC/INQUA) represents the interests of the U.S. Quaternary community in INQUA, advances Quaternary research both in the United States and abroad, and formally represents the United States in INQUA through the National Academy of Sciences (NAS), the U.S. adhering body to INQUA.

 The USNC/INQUA plans and arranges for U.S. participation in INQUA congresses and programs.
 The INQUA congresses are held every four years and provide the only forum in which the multidisciplinary, international Quaternary research community can collaborate and exchange ideas.
-The committee normally holds two meetings each year, of which one is commonly in association with the meetings of the American Quaternary Association (AMQUA), the Geological Society of America (GSA), or the American Geophysical Union (AGU).
+The committee normally holds one meeting each year.

 This committee has organized a series of biennial “Teaching Climate Change” teaching workshops in collaboration with On The Cutting Edge and AMQUA.
-The most recent workshop was held in Duluth, MN, in June 2012.
-This committee is also active in the organization of scientific sessions at professional society meetings with the other U.S. National Committees for Geosciences, and is very interested in supporting the development of early career Quaternary scientists through mentoring activities linked to its travel fellowship programs, and, most recently, through self-standing mentoring activities at the 2012 and 2014 AMQUA meetings.
+This committee is also active in the organization of scientific sessions at professional society meetings with the other U.S. National Committees for Geosciences, and is very interested in supporting the development of early career Quaternary scientists through mentoring activities linked to its travel fellowship programs, and through stand-alone mentoring activities at the AMQUA meetings.

-The summer school, held September 5--9, 2016, presents the next opportunity for young palaeo-observational and climate-modeling researchers, featuring hands-on training, conference sessions, and practical activities.
+Five early career researchers took home awards for their original work at this summer's INQUA ECR Conference and Summer School in Reading, UK.
+The summer school, held September 5--9, 2016, presented the next opportunity for young palaeo-observational and climate-modeling researchers, featuring hands-on training, conference sessions, and practical activities.
 More details can be found on the University of Reading Tropical Palaeoecology Research Group Blog and the Summer School website.

 The INQUA ECR was established to support and connect young scientists and help them to become involved in INQUA activities.
 The most recent INQUA Early Career Researcher inter-congress was held December 2 through December 6, 2013, at Wollongong University, New South Wales, Australia.
 The meeting provided an avenue for MSc/PhD candidates, Post-Doctoral Researchers, and research-active academics in the early stage of their careers (within 5 years of obtaining their PhD) to attend valuable workshops designed to assist ECRs with career development, to present their science, and to gain invaluable mentoring from more senior scientists.
 For details, visit the INQUA Early Career Researcher inter-congress meeting website.